12. Data frames#

 ## 6 a4 <NA> c3

-It would be tempting to try composing such operations with apply.
-Unfortunately, currently, this function coerces its argument to a matrix.
-Hence, we should refrain from applying it on data frames whose columns are of mixed types[8].
+It might be tempting to try aggregating data frames with apply.
+Sadly, currently, this function coerces its argument to a matrix.
+Hence, we should refrain from applying it on data frames whose columns are of mixed types.
+However, taking into account that data frames are special lists, we can always call Map and its relatives.

-Given an example data frame:
+Consider an example data frame:

 (iris_sample <- iris[sample(NROW(iris), 6), ])